 - I’m heading back into Iran’s countryside.

-And there’s a great third reason: My wife Saeideh and partner in all my shenanigans feels the same way.
+And there’s a great third reason: My wife Saeideh and travel partner feels the same way.
 She is sitting across the table giving me a knowing smile as I explain how drained I’ve felt in the three days we’ve been in Tehran.

 I think there’s also a negative energy here familiar to urbanites the world over.
 It’s draining and yet addictive.